JafarAbdi/JafarAbdi.github.io/_posts/2025-08-20-ros2-pixi-dev.md

 </div>

 - Development Workflow Friction: This might be specific to robot learning + ROS 2 workflows.
 It's often much simpler to create a virtual environment with uv or poetry for ML code, install dependencies directly, and run your models.
 However, this approach creates two separate environments: one for ROS 2 packages and another for machine learning code.
 This split leads to integration challenges when you finally want to deploy your trained model on the robot.
 (Note that Conda isn't a viable solution here either, as both apt-provided ROS 2 and Conda modify environment variables in conflicting ways.)

+---

+### Acknowledgments

+Thanks to XX YY, SS DD, and GG SS for reviewing this post and providing helpful feedback.